benjaminweymouth/WealthSimpleCaseStudy/README.md

 WealthSimple was founded in 2014, and since then has grown to provide financial services relating to trading, investments, cryptocurrency, portfolio management and tax filing. <sup>[1](#myendnote1)</sup>

 WealthSimple was founded in 2014.
-It began in the founders apartment with the first 4 employees (reference to WealthSimple website here https://www.wealthsimple.com/en-ca/magazine/culture-manual) "since the very beginning of the company in 2014 when there were just four of us working together out of Wealthsimple CEO Mike Katchen’s apartment." <sup>[2](#myendnote1)</sup>
+It began in the founders apartment with the first 4 employees "since the very beginning of the company in 2014 when there were just four of us working together out of Wealthsimple CEO Mike Katchen’s apartment." <sup>[2](#myendnote1)</sup>

 * Who are the founders of the company?